ManikantaMandala/doctor-patient-service/README.md

 2. A patient can be created and can exists without attached to any doctor.
 3. A patient can be later attached to any doctor.
 4. A patient can be attached to only one doctor.
 5. A patient can be removed from one doctor and can be attached to another doctor (if the other doctor have less then 4 patients).

+### Appointments

+1. Appointments can be created/retrieved/updated/deleted.
+2. An Appointment can be created, with specifying Patient's details, Doctor details and the time slot.
+3. An Appointment can only have one patient and one doctor.
+4. If an appointment is cancelled patient details and doctor details should not be removed.
+5. Doctor and Patient relationship is maintained via appointment.